rajp152k/rajp152k.github.io/content/post/nvim-tmux-docker-python.md

 need to use multiple utilities (Jupyter on one, MkDocs on another for instance).

-Lastly, don't just drop into the naked shell but into a tmux session.
-The command above first attempts to attach to a tmux session named "hq".
-Failure results in the creation of such a tmux server.
+Lastly, I don't just drop into the naked shell but into a tmux session.
+The command above first attempts to attach session named "hq".
+Failure results in the creation thereof.
 Success short-circuits the latter's execution and you're into whatever you were last working on.

-Finally, just dump in a bunch of aliases direct into whatever cluster you want to, in a jiffy.

 ##### *~/.bashrc